el3um4s/strani-anelli-blog/_posts/2021/2021-03-10-genetic-algorithms-hello-world-english/2021-03-10-genetic-algorithms-hello-world-english.md

 ### How do you get rid of the wrong solutions?

-Just delete the solutions that are too wrong.
-The problem is to understand and decide which candidates are too wrong.
+Just delete the definitely wrong solutions.
+The problem is to understand which candidates can be considered as too wrong.
 Also for this step there are [various techniques](https://en.wikipedia.org/wiki/Selection_(genetic_algorithm)):

 - Roulette Wheel Selection: we randomly choose the solutions to "save".
 But it is a case driven by the fitness of each solution.
 What is "fitness"?
 It is the value that indicates how correct a solution is.
 The higher the fitness, the higher the chances for a solution to be "saved"
 - Rank Selection: generally towards the end of a selection all candidate solutions have similar fitness.
 This makes the "roulette" selection a substantially random selection.
 To maintain the evolutionary pressure, then it is possible to decide to eliminate the solutions with the lowest ranking